turntayble81/filesync/README.md

 # File Sync

 This bash script watches a directory for file modifications.
 It syncs these files to a remote server.
+This runs with no additional dependencies on Ubuntu.
+It may work just as well with OSX, but haven't tried.

 ## Installation